ADD SOME TEXT THROUGH CUSTOMIZER

 • Also, during this time consider a lavender bath for your baby to relax him toward the end of the 90 minutes

-• Once I have arrived and am setting up, have baby swaddled and lying on a heating pad to help soothe him to sleep faster.
+• Once I have arrived and am setting up, have baby covered and warm and lying on a heating pad to help soothe him to sleep faster.

 Newborn photo of baby lying in basket with name plate by newborn photographer Memories by Candace in Surprise, AZ